Project News

 An estimated 1.28 billion adults aged 30-79 years worldwide have hypertension (HTN).
 HTN is also approximately twice as prevalent in people living with diabetes as in the general population.

-DigiCare4You consortium partners gathered in Pisa, Italy on May 15-16 2024, for the project's fifth consortium meeting.
+Representatives from the 16 international, multidisciplinary DigiCare4You consortium partners gathered in Pisa, Italy on May 15-16 2024, for the project’s fifth consortium meeting.
 DigiCare4You partners reviewed the progress achieved in each work package throughout the second reporting period spanning from October 1, 2022 until March 31, 2024 and discussed next steps for the project.

 CEIP Cortes de Aragon, a school located in Zaragoza participating in the DigiCare4You project, recently organised a solidarity school race in which all proceeds were donated to the Zaragoza Diabetes Association.